sahat/hackathon-starter/README.md

 > [**“I'm using it for a year now and many projects, it's an awesome boilerplate and the project is well maintained!”**](https://www.producthunt.com/tech/hackathon-starter#comment-228610)<br>
 > — Kevin Granger

 > **“Small world with Sahat's project.
-We were using his hackathon starter for our hackathon this past weekend and got some prizes.
+We were using his Public Phone for our hackathon this past weekend and got some prizes.
 Really handy repo!”**<br>
 > — Interview candidate for one of the companies I used to work with.

 <h4 align="center">Modern Theme</h4>